 ER Diagram: Attribute

 An Attribute describes a property or characterstic of an entity.
 For example, Name, Age, Address etc can be attributes of a Student.
 An attribute is represented using eclipse.

 Key attribute represents the main characterstic of an Entity.
-It is used to represent Primary key.
-Ellipse with underlying lines represent Key Attribute.
+It is used to represent a Primary key.
+Ellipse with the text underlined, represents Key Attribute.

 An attribute can also have their own attributes.
-These attributes are known as Composite attribute.
+These attributes are known as Composite attributes.

-A Relationship describes relations between entities.
-Relationship is represented using diamonds.
+A Relationship describes relation between entities.
+Relationship is represented using diamonds or rhombus.